 These functions are all called in the same manner as printf(), i.e. with a string containing format specifiers followed by a list of corresponding arguments.
 All output from these functions is to stderr.

 '''

-void erl_err_msg(FormatStr, ... )
+void erl_err_msg(FormatStr, ...)

 Types:

 const char FormatStr;

+The message provided by the caller is printed.
+This function is simply a wrapper.

 '''

 The message provided by the caller is printed.
 This function is simply a wrapper for fprintf().